 Weight restriction on your balcony?
 The Penelope table is only 46 pounds, making it a lightweight solution for a balcony that’s also sturdy enough to not get blown away in the wind.

-“Similarly, I love the look of a Laguna sofa around the cocktail version of the Penelope table (or a Maris table).
+“Similarly, I love the look of a Laguna sofa around the Penelope outdoor coffee table (or a Maris table).
 The armless sofa is super modern and comes in a modular design, so you still get the lounge factor plus the flexibility of how and where you want to use the pieces.”

 Maximize space with a counter-height table